claws-scot/claws-scot.github.io/theory.md

                     'level': self.CONFIG_LEVEL_ADVANCED}
 ```

-<p>Then, a new function is added at the end of the OceanDrift _update_ function to model the probabilistic decay of particles as</p>
+<p>Then, a new function is added at the end of the OceanDrift <i>update</i> function to model the probabilistic decay of particles as</p>

 ```python
 def update(self):